Optimal input states for quantifying the performance of continuous-variable unidirectional and bidirectional teleportation: Conclusion

 \section{Conclusion}

 We have characterised the performance of CV unidirectional and bidirectional teleportation in terms of the energy-constrained channel fidelity between ideal CV teleportation and its experimental approximation.
-Through a purely analytical method, using basic real analysis, we explicitly determined the optimal input state for CV unidirectional, as well as bidirectional, teleportation.
+Through a purely analytical method, using optimization techniques from multivariable calculus, we explicitly determined the optimal input state for CV unidirectional, as well as bidirectional, teleportation.
 We showed that, in both the protocols, the optimal input state is a finite entangled superposition of twin-Fock states.
 Furthermore, the optimal states are unique; i.e., there is no other optimal finite entangled superposition of twin-Fock states.
 As an application of our results, we have shown that the energy-constrained channel fidelity of two tensor-product channels is strictly sub-multiplicative.

 Another metric to quantify performance of any experimental implementation of CV unidirectional and bidirectional protocol is the Shirokov--Winter energy-constrained diamond distance \cite{S18,W17} between ideal CV teleportation and its experimental approximation.
 We leave the study of this quantity for future work.
 Additionally, it remains an intriguing open question to determine optimal input states for multidirectional CV teleportation, which we also leave for future work.